7 Techniques For Dealing With Anxiety

 It may sound unusual, but have you ever been so upset that you make that repeated air sucking noise, like you're gasping for air in the tiniest in-breaths you can manage at that moment?
 It's a noise parents may recognise when their child has just stopped crying, with the *sniff* *sniff* *sniff* noise before each out-breath.
 These in-breaths mimic these experiences by filling up the vast excesses of our lungs in a way a regular breath doesn't, and goes a long way to decompressing and getting us back on a level playing field.

-This is a personal favourite of mine, and it’s so simple I’ve taught my three-year-old daughter it.
+Moving on from breathing, this is a personal favourite of mine.
 When feeling anxious or overwhelmed I take things back to the very basics of my being; my senses.

 To do this, firstly identify five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste.